open-weather-community/open_weather-ags/plan.md

 ## Testing & Quality Assurance

+### Configuration Backup & Recovery System

+**Issue Addressed:** Documented cases of the `ow-config.json` file spontaneously disappearing or becoming corrupted on the AGS USB drive, even after successful operation for multiple days.

+**Solution Implemented:**
+- **Automatic Backup Creation:** Every time the primary config is successfully loaded, a backup file (`ow-config-backup.json`) is created with timestamp metadata
+- **Validation:** All config files are validated for required fields before use
+- **Recovery Mechanism:** If the primary config is missing or corrupted, the system automatically restores from the backup
+- **Multi-location Search:** System searches all USB mount points for backup configs if primary is completely missing
+- **User Feedback:** LCD displays specific error messages to help users understand config issues

+**Files Created:**
+- `ow-config-backup.json` - Automatic backup with timestamp metadata
+- `configPath.json` - Tracks the last known config location

+**Recovery Process:**
+1. Attempt to load primary config (`ow-config.json`)
+2. If corrupted, try to restore from backup in same directory
+3. If primary missing entirely, search all USB devices for any backup config
+4. Restore backup to primary config location
+5. Continue normal operation

 ### Known Issues & Limitations
 - **Reboot scheduling:** System reboots at 3:00 AM may conflict with long satellite passes
 - **USB detection:** Occasional issues with USB mount detection on some Pi models
 - **Network resilience:** Limited offline operation capabilities
 - **Antenna optimization:** Performance varies significantly with antenna setup
+- **Config persistence:** Resolved via backup system - no longer causes system failures

 ## Dependencies & External Services